Keto Beef and Broccoli

 • Minced garlic.
 Garlic from a jar is fine and is easier than mincing it yourself.

 • Toasted Sesame oil.
 The star ingredient that makes this beef and broccoli stir-fry better than any other out there!
-Use a very good quality sesame oil, as those have a very distinct flavor.
+Use very good-quality sesame oil, as it has a very distinct flavor.

 • Broccoli.
 Fresh broccoli florets, chopped into bite-sized pieces.